 Area Kitemark requirement Test method Competence Organisations shall have in place methods to ensure their front-line staff are competent to identify and support vulnerable customers.
 Note: Examples include but are not limited to; The training and assessment being one programme delivered to all staff or one core programme delivered to front line staff with specialised dedicated training to specialist groups who are escalated to or calls are funnelled to (such as Priority service register) as the organization deems appropriate.
-Offering practical and emotional support to frontline staff dealing with customers in vulnerable situations.
-All staff in frontline roles to be provided initial training in helping vulnerable customers with an ongoing training plan.
-Competency effectiveness to be conducted to ensure the effectiveness of training every 3 months via all channels.
+All staff in frontline these roles to be trained in helping vulnerable customers.
+At minimum evidence to be seen of Annual refresher training conducted and the effectiveness of that training to be monitored every 3 months via all channels.
 Including but not limited to; Identification of vulnerability risks Resolution at FPOC of dissatisfaction Escalation to a complaint where appropriate.
-Evidence that an organization has in place practical measures to support employees where appropriate.
-Examples may include time out for challenging calls, opportunities for staff to share/discuss their experiences, have in place mental health first aiders or employee assistance services.
-Some organizations may already have in place other standards such as BS ISO 45003:2021, which would be accepted as evidence this was met.
 Teams handling vulnerable customers should be free from targets relating to call handling time (if applicable).
 Confirmation of no target in place.
 Evidenced through review of contact centre.
-Vulnerable consumer - Contact A range of support services and 3rd party representation should be available to provide to vulnerable customers if required.
-Evidenced through call centre procedures, call listening, and frontline staff interviews.
+Vulnerable consumer - Contact Advice about support services and 3rd party representation should be provided to vulnerable customers if required Evidenced through call centre procedures, call listening and contact centre adviser interviews.
+Providers shall offer to record their customer's channel of choice for communication so that they can take this into account when they need to get in touch, if the circumstance allows.
+When circumstances change this shall be reviewed.
+Evidenced through call centre procedures, call listening and contact centre adviser interviews.
+Note: For some scenarios (such as fraudulent activity on an account or a power cut it may not be possible to use the channel of choice).
+Channel of choice should be used where it is possible.
+Frontline staff shall be able to provide information to customers using a variety of channels which suit the customers' needs once they have been determined.
+This shall include being able to offer information in writing if the need has been determined or the customer has requested it (this can be templated or written).
+Evidenced through call centre procedures, call listening and contact centre adviser interviews.